Reading Room

 Articles published in magazines

-The field of bulk technology is unfortunately not very well known.
-In technical courses it is usually not mentioned or only very introductory.
-Also in textbooks, the field of knowledge of storage, conveying and feeding of bulk solids remains underexposed.
+The field of bulk or bulk technology is unfortunately not very well known.
+In technical courses, it is usually absent or only very introductory.
+Even in textbooks, professional knowledge about transport, storage and dosing of bulk materials often remains underexposed.

 Pressure reduction in silos